Guiorgy/cpp-lru-cache/README.md

 guiorgy::lru_cache<std::string, std::string, 3> cache;

 /**Preallocates the necessary memory to avoid reallocations.
-   Alternatively you can set the fourth template argument (bool preallocate) to true during declaration */ cache.reserve();
+   Alternatively you can use guiorgy::lru_cache_opts with guiorgy::LruCacheOptions::Preallocate, which will execute reserve() during initialization */ cache.reserve();

 cache.put("one", "one");